Eat4Change

 How?

 A holistic approach is required to build sustainable food systems which operate within planetary limits and social boundaries.
-This project creates transformation from three angles:
+This project created transformation from three angles:

 1. working to engage citizens, on healthy and sustainable diets